 How to Roast Hatch Chile in the Oven

-- Preheat broiler to 425°F. Line a baking tray with foil.
+- Preheat the broiler to 425°F. Line a baking tray with foil.

-- Lightly coat Hatch chile peppers with olive oil, a sprinkle of salt and place them on the baking tray in a single layer.
+- Lightly coat the Hatch chile peppers with olive oil and a sprinkle of salt, and place them on the baking tray in a single layer.
+DO NOT overcrowd the pan.450 g Hatch chile peppers, Any neutral oil, Salt

 - Place the baking tray in the upper third of your oven, and roast for about 10 minutes, until the chile peppers start to blister and blacken.